 - Anemia – one of the most common medical issues for feeling constant fatigue is lack of iron in the system.
 Iron deficiency anemia appears the most by women with heavy periods and during pregnancy.
 It is also possible to have too much iron in your blood, the condition is called hemochromatosis and also causes tiredness, but it affects both adult men and women.

 - Sleep apnoea -a condition where your throat narrows or even closes entirely during sleep thus interrupting your breathing, which results in snoring and dropping your blood’s oxygen levels.
 Consequently, you wake up often during the night and feel tired the next day.
-This issue appears mostly by overweight middle-aged people, and it gets even worse if they drink alcohol and smoke on regular basis.
+This issue appears mostly by overweight middle-aged people, and it gets even worse if they drink alcohol and smoke on a regular basis.

 - Coeliac disease – disease provoked by your immune system’s reaction to gluten which can be found in food like bread, cereals, and cakes.
 Many people are not even aware of this life-long condition, so if you have the following symptoms as well, get your blood tested: diarrhea, anemia, weight loss and bloating.